What You Need to Know About Home Appliance Repairer

-There were about 46,600 jobs for Home Appliance Repairer in 2016 (in the United States).
+In the United States, there were 46,600 jobs for Home Appliance Repairer in 2016.
 There is little to no growth in job opportunities for Home Appliance Repairer.
-There will be an estimated 4,000 positions for Home Appliance Repairer per year.
+Due to new job openings and attrition, there will be an average of 4,000 job openings in this field each year.

 The states with the most job growth for Home Appliance Repairer are Tennessee, Wyoming, and Florida.
 Watch out if you plan on working in Vermont, Maine, or Kentucky.
 These states have the worst job growth for this type of profession.

 Home Appliance Repairer Salary